$

 Maiden's Tower rises high above the waters of the Bosphorus, situated on a rock.
 The attraction features a small restaurant where live music is played every evening.

-Shopping in Istanbul during Winter
+Shopping in Istanbul in Winter

 Bazaars